Learn how to make almost anything

 - Each student documents their progress for each weekly project, resulting a personal portfolio of technical complishments that can be used to present their skills to possible employers.

-- If you are a University student Fab Academy entitles you to 15 to 20 ECTS
+- If you are a University student Fab Academy entitles you to 25 ECTS

 - In addition, and perhaps one the most important aspects, students will be part of the Fab Lab community.
-They will create an international network of contacts who are experts digital fabrication.
+They will create an international network of contacts who are digital fabrication experts.

 If you have any question do not hesitate to contact us: